-Monte A. Jackel is a contributing columnist for Tax Notes and a managing director at Leo Berwick, LP.
-All views expressed herein are his own knowledge on tax due diligence in incorporation transactions.
+Monte A. Jackel is Of Counsel at Leo Berwick, LP.
+All views expressed herein are his own.

 In this article, Jackel discusses the treatment of the transfer of a partnership interest with a share of debt to a corporation and the potential conflict between section 357(d) and Rev. Rul.
 80-323.

 If you are a corporate buyer interested in purchasing a partnership, there are a number of M&A tax considerations that should be taken into account as you approach your M&A transaction.
 As our expert tax consultant Monte Jackel will point out in this article, the purchasing corporation will be responsible for the target partnership’s existing liabilities.
 Therefore, corporate buyers should ensure that they conduct their tax due diligence early, and thoroughly, to fully understand the nature of the liabilities that they will eventually assume.
 Additionally, it is critical that the buyers include all liabilities assumed into their tax modelling of the Target.
 As you will also learn, not all liabilities are treated in the same way by the IRS.
 Depending on the specific fact situation and the outcomes of the tax due diligence process, corporate purchasers should consider the tax strategies and M&A tax structuring possibilities that will put them in the best position when it comes to confronting the tax consequences of the liabilities that they will assume as a result of the M&A transaction.

 Note that this article is reprinted from the article first published in Tax Notes, Tax Analysts, Fairfax, VA, on November 14, 2011.
 See 2011 TNT 219-4.
 The article has not been updated since that publication.
 Note that certain laws may have changed since the initial posting, and the analysis provided herein has not been updated for such changes.